 The North West Province is home to Pilanesberg National Park.
 It is the country’s fourth-largest reserve and covers approximately 55 000 hectares.
 The reserve is situated on the eroded remains of what was once a volcanic crater and can be found in the transition zone between the Lowveld and the Kalahari.
-Due to this, Pilansberg National Park is an exceptionally ecologically rich destination.
-The Big Five can be spotted around the park.
+Due to this, Pilanesberg National Park is an exceptionally ecologically rich destination.
+The Big Five (lion, leopard, rhino, elephant, African buffalo) can be spotted around the park.

-Pilansberg offers a variety of accommodation options, so no matter what you travel party’s needs, there’s a suitable option for you.
+Pilansberg offers a variety of accommodation options, so no matter what your travel party’s needs, there’s a suitable option for you.

 Northern Cape – Tswalu Kalahari Reserve

 Tswalu Kalahari Reserve is known for being our country’s largest private game reserve and covers an astounding 111 000 hectares.
 The region it inhabits is well known for its simple, rugged beauty.
 Guest numbers are strictly limited, to ensure the area remains as undisturbed as possible.
 The reserve itself is a conservation project that is committed to preserving and understanding species in the Kalahari ecosystem.